Skip to main content

 Žižkov and Nusle

 Žižkov (most of Praha 3) is the value play in the inner ring: historically working-class, now firmly mid-market with a strong renovation pipeline.
 Nusle (Praha 4) is similar in character but quieter and family-leaning.
-A good flat of comparable size in either costs meaningfully less than the same floor area in Vinohrady.
+A flat of comparable size costs about a tenth less in Praha 3 than in Praha 2, and roughly a fifth less in Nusle.

 Dejvice and Bubeneč (Praha 6)